tealpartners/website/content/en/blog/working-in-self-managing-teams.md

 <!-- date: 2020-09-14 -->
 <!-- img: /assets/img/blogimages/teal-self-managing-teams.jpg -->

-<p>Koen Denies is the founder of Teal Partners.
-He talks about how Teal Partners does self-management.</p>
+<h2>Koen Denies is the founder of Teal Partners.
+He talks about how Teal Partners does self-management.</h2>
 <p>
 Self-management is a vogue word, but to us, it’s more than a trend.
 We strongly believe in the principle that people are best placed to organise their own work.
 In this way, we build the best possible company together.